ELE495-2425Summer/capstoneproject-malloc-grup-2/README.md

 git clone https://github.com/ELE495-2425Summer/capstoneproject-malloc-grup-2.git

 cd project-name

 Install Python 3.10+ and pip if it hasn't already been installed.
 Install the required libraries below using a comfortable IDE for Python:
 - to be cont.
+Note: Make sure to your IDE creates a seperate virtual environment for Python before installing any libraries to prevent compatibility issues as you navigate throughout the project.
 Start assembling the hardware to the skeleton of the vehicle as you see fit or according to our project image with reference to the schematic and circuit image below using jumper wires or thick cables for high power rails(power supply lines) if necessary.

 Note: Since this project is made for a Raspberry pi Model 3B+, the pins may differ from other brands or models.
 So the PWM and I2C pins should be connected with respect to the module at hand and not just any other GPIO.